Rurouni Kenshin: The Beginning: Plot

-The next day, Tomoe meets with the leader of the Yaminobu but is used as a pawn to weaken Himura.
+The next day, Tomoe meets with the leader of the Yaminobu, but learns she has been used as a pawn to weaken Himura.
 Himura goes to the Yaminobu to rescue her.
 As intended by the Yaminobu, Himura is visibly distressed and distracted, having found out that Tomoe's fiancé is the member of the Kyoto Watch he had assassinated.
 Despite his emotional state, he is skillful enough to instinctively fight and defend himself.
 Upon reaching the leader, Tatsumi, Himura has reached his limit and can temporarily neither see (blinded by exploding sulphur) nor hear.
 As Tatsumi is about to kill Himura, Tomoe intervenes by restraining Tatsumi.
 Unaware that Tomoe is right in front of him, Himura deals a death blow, killing Tatsumi as well as fatally wounding Tomoe.
 Taking her last breath, Tomoe carves another scar on Himura's cheek with her dagger, thus completing a cross-shaped scar that her fiancé had started, whilst apologizing to him for the pain she has caused.

-Shortly after, Katsura visits Himura at the village house to inform him that they found out I'izuka was also a spy.
+Shortly after, Katsura visits Himura at the village house to inform him that they found out Iizuka was also a spy.
 However, he still needs Himura to join them on the battlefield.
 However, Himura declares that once the new age arrives, he will never kill again.
 Himura finishes reading Tomoe's diary which explains how she changed from seeking revenge for her fiancé to falling in love with her fiancé's killer and finally resolving to do all she can to preserve him.
-The film ends with the Battle of Toba–Fushimi (1868) where the Choshu are victorious over their rivals.
-With the Bakumatsu finished, despite being challenged to a last sword fight by Saito Hajime, Himura abandons his sword as he leaves the battlefield.
-The narrative tells us that Battosai disappears for the next 10 years on an unknown journey as Japan enters the Meiji era.
+The film ends with the Battle of Toba–Fushimi (1868) where the Chōshū are victorious over their rivals.
+With the Bakumatsu finished, despite being challenged to a last sword fight by Saitō Hajime, Himura abandons his sword as he leaves the battlefield.
+The narrative tells us that Battōsai disappears for the next 10 years on an unknown journey as Japan enters the Meiji era.